dncrht/dncrht.github.io/_posts/2020-04-18-learning-some-go-rosetta-stone.md

 I thought there could be a chance to write that part in a different, faster language.
 Motivated by [these benchmarks](https://benchmarksgame-team.pages.debian.net/benchmarksgame/fastest/go.html) and my past experience with C (too raw), Java (memory hungry), PHP (ugly) and Python (slow) I decided to jump into the unknown and _do something exciting_ such as learning a new language: Go!

-Golang is fast, and in terms of language design philosophy, feels like Python to me because its simplicity.
+Golang is fast, produces very small binaries and does not require lots of memory to run.
+In terms of language design philosophy, feels like Python to me because its simplicity.
 Sometimes, even too simple and bare.
 Feels like C too, but does not let you blow up your foot.
 In any case, a 100% orthogonal depart from Ruby.

 I've done 2 toy projects so far, an [HTML to PDF conversion server](https://github.com/dncrht/pdfactory) and a [Markdown wiki](https://github.com/dncrht/kwik), and I can list some features any Rubyist will surely find odd: